Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 This lab requires students to create and execute Python scripts that use variables, dynamic typing, user input, string methods, arithmetic operations, indexing, slicing, and formatted output.

+## Academic Integrity and Use of AI

+This lab is intended to assess your individual understanding of Python programming.
+You may use AI tools (e.g., ChatGPT, Copilot, Gemini) to help explain concepts or error messages.
+However, you **must not copy and paste lab questions or obtain complete solutions from AI tools**.

+All submitted code must be your own work.
+You must be able to explain your solution to the professor or TA if requested.

+Submitting AI-generated, copied, or shared solutions may result in a grade of zero and may be handled according to the College's Academic Integrity Policy.

 ## Lab Objectives
 - Create and execute basic Python scripts using VS Code or JupyterLab.
 - Declare and initialize variables with different data types.